-Located on the western end of New Providence Island, Lynden Pindling International Airport (NAS) is about 20 minutes from downtown Nassau (when there's no traffic, anyway) and very convenient to the hotels on Cable Beach, including the new Baha Mar development.
+Located on the western end of New Providence Island, Lynden Pindling International Airport (NAS) is about 15 minutes from downtown Nassau (when there's no traffic, anyway) and very convenient to the hotels on Cable Beach, including the Baha Mar development.
 Paradise Island is about half an hour drive by taxi or rental car.

 Know Before You Go

 Nassau is one of the few Caribbean airports where you pre-clear U.S. Customs before you depart.
 The modern customs area includes 20 automated, passport-reading kiosks as well as 15 manned immigration booths, and on a quiet day, most travelers will cruise through in moments.
-Still, this can be a very busy airport, so departing visitors are advised to arrive at the airport three hours early in order to safely negotiate check-in, security, and customs.
+Still, this can be a very busy airport, so departing visitors are advised to arrive at the airport three hours early in order to safely navigate check-in, security, and customs.